-The TPS-63 has a solid technological foundation, and the radar can be upgraded with new processing and similar technology when it becomes available and practical.
+The TPS-63 has a solid technological foundation, and the radar can be upgraded with new processing and similar technology to upgrade its capabilities.
 This is common to long-range surveillance radars.
 Generational changes come slowly and major upgrades tend to be in the area of processor improvements and software upgrades.

 The role of tactical ground radars, however, is now different from when they were originally fielded.
 During the Persian Gulf War, AWACS aircraft were deployed immediately and were on-scene and operating from the start of hostilities, providing 24-hour threat warning, deconfliction, weapons control, and refueling support.
 E-3s supported all daily tasking order activity providing the primary air picture to theater command centers.
-A network of aircraft provided a real-time picture of the Persian Gulf theater of operations and was an effective part of a multi-asset data-sharing network that included Rivet Joint EC-135s, Airborne Battle Command and Control Centers, Tactical Air Control Centers, and Navy E-2C Hawkeyes.
+A network of aircraft provided a real-time picture of the Persian Gulf theater of operations and was an effective part of a multi-asset data-sharing network that included Rivet Joint EC-135s, Airborne Battle Command and

+Control Centers, Tactical Air Control Centers, and Navy E-2C Hawkeyes.

 In the future, ground-based tactical radars will be deployed in a backup, or mission-limited role.
 They cannot be deployed as rapidly as AWACS, cannot provide the area of coverage, and are not as operationally flexible.
-E-3s can be repositioned quickly to provide new coverage or support changing operational requirements.
+E-3s can be repositioned quick ly to provide new coverage or support changing operational requirements.

 Radars such as the TPS-63 are no longer the primary battlefield sensors.
 They are now assigned to gap-filler or air traffic/flow control and coordination roles back from the combat front.
-AWACS will be the prime theater sensor in the future.
+AWACS is now the prime theater sensor.

-The TPS-63 is still an integral part of the Marine Amphibious Force, however, and as such can be expected to see uses in some situations where AWACS is not deployed or is covering other parts of the theater.
-The replacement sources sought announcement indicates that there is little interest in procuring more of the radars for the field.
-The time has come to look at replacing the veteran radar with newer technology, probably a phased/active array system.
+The TPS-63 continues to be an integral part of the Marine Amphibious Force and can be expected to see uses in some situations where AWACS is not deployed or is covering other parts of the theater.
+The replacement sources sought announcement indicates that there is little interest in procuring more of the older radars.
+The time has come to look at replacing the veteran radar with newer technology.
+Advanced in component manufacture results in things like better frequency stability and more reliability.
+Improved processors and mature algorithms make it possible to extract more detailed data from radar returns.
+Upgrades can only go so far in improving these older systems.

-Northrop Grumman continues to market the system internationally, and at least one South American, one or two South Asian, and a Middle Eastern nation reportedly are interested in the system.
+Northrop Grumman continues to market the radar internationally, and at least one South Ameri can, one or two South Asian, and a Middle Eastern nation reportedly are interested in the system.
 The better, lower frequency performance in heavy rain and monsoon weather makes it a good system for some Pacific Rim applications.
-But tight budgets are hurting sales chances, as is heavy and successful European competition.
+But tight budgets are hurting sales chances, as has heavy and successful European competition.
 Thomson-CSF has recently announced the availability of new lower frequency radars on the market.